 10. Monitor your progress

-As you create and publish content on your site, be sure to regularly monitor your progress against your goals.
+As you utilize these content marketing tips and publish content on your site, be sure to regularly monitor your progress against your goals.
 Although it’s easy to simply look at the volume of pages you’ve published and feel like you’ve accomplished something, it’s absolutely necessary to look at whether or not those pages are actually generating results.